SCHOOL HOLIDAY IDEAS (72 HOUR ITINERARY)

 Along the 1.5 – 2 hour North Head Sanctuary Loop which passes by former School of Artillery buildings, you will spot a diverse range of birdlife and flowering plants as well asmilitary remains and incredible views of the city and harbour.

 6:00pm: Dinner at the Boilerhouse

 Enjoy fresh modern Australian cuisine at the Boilerhouse Restaurant & Bar.

-  Housed in the original boiler house building from the days of the Sydney's

-  former Quarantine Station and refurbished into a uniquely styled restaurant, the

-  Boilerhouse have an incredible atmosphere of natural surroundings and overlooks
+Housed in the original boiler house building from the days of the Sydney’s former Quarantine Station and refurbished into a uniquely styled restaurant, the Boilerhouse has an incredible atmosphere of natural surroundings and you might just spot some hungry water dragons looking for leftovers!

-  one of the most magnificent views of Sydney.

 8:00pm: Adults Only – Extreme Ghost Tour

 Leave the kids with a babysitter and have a quick drink in Engine Room Bar for courage before heading back to the Visitor Centre to take part in the Extreme Ghost Tour.
 Not for the faint hearted (or for people under the age of 18 years) this tour offers a personal emersion into the spiritual energy of the Quarantine Station site and takes a unique path through stories of the darker side of the quarantine as told by psychics and mediums.